 Fruit grown from a trellis will grow longer and straighter than those grown on the ground.

-Water and feeding: Keep bitter melon planting beds evenly moist; regular water is essential for fruit development and growth.
+Keep bitter melon planting beds evenly moist; regular water is essential for fruit development and growth.
 Aged compost will feed melon plants.
-You can also add a slow release organic fertilizer such as 5-10-10 around plants early in the season.
+You can also add a slow-release organic fertilizer such as 5-10-10 around plants early in the season.
 Side-dress plants with aged compost during the growing season to add nutrients and to help retain moisture in the soil.
 To give plants a boost water with compost or comfrey tea every third week during the growing season.

 The growing tips of trellised vines should be pruned or pinched when they reach the top of the support, as should long lower lateral branches.
 This will concentrate the plant’s energy and result in more flowers and fruit.
 Prune when the first female flowers appear; female flowers follow male flowers.